jaredboice/daniel-san/README.md

 options in the above scenario include:

 -   `context: EVENT_SOURCE` _(default value)_
--   `context: OBSERVER_SOURCE` _(applies the adjustment in the context of the final converted currency value via the currencySymbol on the root=level of the danielSan object, aka the MCU, ie. the Master Control Unit)_
+-   `context: OBSERVER_SOURCE` _(applies the adjustment in the context of the final converted currency value via the currencySymbol in the config object)_

 -all constants are available for import-

 ##Time

-timeStart and timeEnd are optional fields for the master controller context (at the root level of the danielSan object).
-Any events that fall outside of those beginning and end time values will be discarded.
+timeStart and timeEnd are optional fields for the config object.
+Any events that fall outside of those start and end time values will be discarded.

 timeStart is optional at the rule level as well.
-However, in this context, timeEnd is calculated for you, specifically when applying any of the following time-span fields (individually or combined) to a rule:
+However, in rule context, timeEnd is calculated for you, specifically when applying any of the following time-span fields (individually or combined) to a rule:

 -   `spanningMinutes: 30` _(adds 30 minutes to the event timespan)_
 -   `spanningHours: 3` _(adds 3 hours to the event timespan)_
 -   `spanningDays: 5` _(adds 5 days to the event timespan)_

 ## Time Zones